 - 1. Administer oxygen by appropriate method. - Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032 - 3.
 If unable to intubate on up to 3 attempts, consider Alternative/ Rescue airway. - 4.
 See Pulse Oximetry Protocol #226.
 Pulse Oximetry must not delay the application of oxygen.
 Record SpO2 after administration of oxygen or intubation. - 5.
 If receiving facility will accept blood samples, blood should be drawn in red top tube for analysis at the hospital unless the patient is a known diabetic who takes insulin or oral diabetic medications (e.g. micronase, glyburide, glucophage, etc...) - 6.
 Indications of possible opiate overdose include decreased respirations, pinpoint pupils, skin "track marks", AND/OR the presence of drug paraphernalia. - 7.
-Naloxone should not be given to patients that have been intubated. - Naloxone can be administered IM, IO, or intranasally if IV cannot be established.
-Ideally, IN administration should be done via an atomizing device, giving half of dose in each nostril.
-If IM route is required, use 2 mg.
+Naloxone should not be given to patients that have been intubated. - 8.
+Naloxone can be administered IM, IO, or intranasally if IV cannot be established.
+Ideally, intranasal administration should be done via an atomizing device.
+If IM route is required, use 2 mg. - 9.
+Dose should be titrated to improved respirations. - Larger individual doses of naloxone can precipitate opiate withdrawal with the potential for a violent or combative patient that is difficult to manage at the scene and once the patient is admitted to the hospital.
+If no response to dose of naloxone, dose may be repeated in 0.4 mg increments to a total of 2 mg.
+Some opiods, like propoxyphene and dextromethorphan, require higher doses of naloxone. - 10.
+Indicators of improved mental status include: - a.
+Orientation to person, place and time - b.
+Increased alertness - c.
+Increased responsiveness to questions - 11.
+For patients refusing transport, adhere to Refusal of Treatment /Transport Protocol #111. - 12.
+Patient may be released without Medical Command if all of the following are met in addition to criteria in protocol #111: - a.
+Repeat glucose meter is > 80 mg/dl - b.
+Patient is an insulin-dependent diabetic (not on oral antihyperglycemics) - c.
+Patient returns to normal mental status, with no focal neurologic signs/symptoms after receiving glucose